golbog/orange3-chem/README.md

 Orange3 Chemoinformatics is an add-on for the [Orange3](http://orange.biolab.si) data mining suite.
 It provides extensions for embedding molecule dataset annotated with SMILES through a pre-trained deep neural networks.

+This is fork of the original Chemoinformatics widget with custom embedder.
+Embedder widget implements four different methods: substructure, circular, topological fingerpritns and and encoder of the autoencoder.

 Installation
 ------------
 Orange3-Chemoinformatics requires [RDKit](http://www.rdkit.org/), that is conda-installable running

     conda install -c rdkit rdkit

+and NumPy based deep learning package (https://github.com/PrimozGodec/ndf)

 To install the add-on from source run